lantacisaza/Safeguard-system-for-autonomous-flights-in-Mocap-Arena/README.md

 cd ros2_ws/
 ros2 topic list
 ```
-You should see something like:
+You should see all rigid bodies that are streaming
 ### 5. In same terminal, subscribe to the needed rigid body, for example:
 ```bash
 ros2 topic echo /vrpn_mocap/AzamatDrone/pose